dondi/GRNsight/database/schema/README.md

 1. **Log in to the Database**

-    For instructions on how to load the database, refer to the [Load Database](#load-database) section.
+    For instructions on how to connect to the database server, refer to the [Verify Your Connection to the Server](#verify-your-connection-to-the-server) section.

 2. **Set the Search Path**